China’s Shrinking Families

-Category: World Politics Hits: 1Dramatic demographic changes are underway in China that will shape the country’s economic, social, and geopolitical outlook for decades to come.
+Category: World Politics Hits: 2Dramatic demographic changes are underway in China that will shape the country’s economic, social, and geopolitical outlook for decades to come.
 These much-discussed shifts include a slump in the numbers of working-age people, the rapid aging of the population, and a growing gender imbalance with men significantly outnumbering women.
 Yet one absolutely momentous demographic trend has attracted far less attention: the coming transformation of the Chinese family structure.
 In the span of a generation, Chinese families will be much thinner than ever before.
 Extended kinship networks will atrophy across the nation, and many people will no longer have close blood relatives.
 This shift in the nature of the Chinese family is the unavoidable consequence of China’s prolonged decline in fertility rates, a trend that predated the implementation of Beijing’s harsh one-child policy in 1979 and continues beyond the official conclusion of the policy in 2015.
 It amounts to a radical change in a society historically defined by the importance of filial ties.

 Read more https://www.foreignaffairs.com/articles/china/2021-04-07/chinas-shrinking-families